leanconvert/lean-apps-installer/README.md

     Press CMD + Space to open spotlight search, and type terminal and hit return.

-2. Download our magic tool
+2. Download our magic tool by simply pasting and running this script in your terminal

     ```shell
     curl "https://gitlab.com/LeanConvert/lean-apps-installer/raw/master/leanconfig.sh"